vidarasberg/Tibber.CleaningRobot/README.md

 The project targets dotnet 9 so install the SDK or runtime.
 Configure the value of PostgreDB in appsettings.Development to use your db.

+NOTE: (macOS) using postgre in a container it seems that the host need to be localhost in the db connection string

 NOTE: migrations are automatically applied for Development

 ```console